 It mildly pains us to jump on the bandwagon of Chinese New Year puns, but is there a better time to pig out than the Year of the Pig?
 Whether it’s bountiful platters of yu sheng and roast meats, pots chock full of luxurious ingredients, or goodies for when guests visit, hotels and restaurants around Singapore are already busy taking orders.
-Here are six things (and more) you’ll want to stock up on.
+Here are seven things (and more) you’ll want to stock up on.

 Hong Bao, Antoinette

 An edible red packet?
 Yes, please.
 Antoinette’s talented Chef Pang Kok Keong has reinterpreted the nian gao (glutinous rice cake) into the Hong Bao ($10+/small or $25+/large), an attractive bun made with French poolish and Japanese water roux methods.
 Confusing?
 All you need to know is that the delicious savoury cake is infused with dragon fruit juice and stuffed with pork floss, mochi, salted egg, candied yam, and fried shallots — yum!

 What else: Just as showy, the Abundantly ($38+) is a purple sweet chiffon cake topped with endless goodness: black sesame peanut feuilletine, cream cheese, chocolate coins, ingots, yam cubes, and gold tapioca bubbles steeped in black sugar.
 Remove the plastic collar around the cake and the cream layer flows down dramatically.

 Available from now to 19 February by pre-order.
 Reservations for the Abundantly and Hong Bao (large) are required at least 1 day and 3 days in advance respectively.

 Salmon and Tuna Yu Sheng, Xin Cuisine Chinese Restaurant